qarthandgi/qarthandgi/README.md

 3. _Composition API > Options API_.
 No Discussion needed.
 After **countless Vue 2 ➡️ Vue 3 migrations**, converting to the Composition API has been the single best benefit to developer productivity, code organization, and utilizing best software architecture principles.

 4. Utilize Pinia **early** for state management.
 Don't resort to hand-rolling state management composables, data will become scattered and multiple sources of truth will emerge.

+5. Utilize `null` and `undefined` values on Attribute Bindings to dynamically remove HTML attributes from elements.
+It's one of those swiss-army knife tricks that helps in advanced templating.

 ## 🤖 Advanced Laravel *Isn't* For The Weak 💪